czczup/InternVL-doc/docs/en/internvl1.1/internvl_chat.md

 |     MMB-CN<sub>test</sub>      |     63.6     |        61.9        |        64.0        |        70.3        |
 |   MMVet<sub>GPT-4-0613</sub>   |     35.4     |        33.7        |        36.7        |        46.7        |

+- Note that we use the [official evaluation server](https://huggingface.co/spaces/whyu/MM-Vet_Evaluator) to test the MMVet scores, with `GPT-4-0613` serving as the judge model.
+Using different versions of GPT-4 as the judge can result in significant score variations.

 Here, we have conducted only a simple performance comparison.
-For more detailed performance information and additional evaluation metrics, please refer to our performance summary table.
+For more detailed performance information and additional evaluation metrics, please refer to our [performance summary table](<>).

 ## Quick Start